Pumpkin spice latte: Reception

 As of 2013, Starbucks had sold over 200 million pumpkin spice lattes since the drink's launch.
 In some seasons, it generated at least $80 million in revenue annually, outselling other seasonal beverages.
 Forbes estimated that the beverage accounted for $100 million in revenue for Starbucks in 2015.
 CNBC reported in 2019 that the pumpkin spice latte is Starbucks most popular seasonal drink, with worldwide sales of around 424 million.
 By 2025, the drink generated approximately $500 million annually.
-In September 2025, Starbucks CEO Brian Niccol stated that the company had already seen an increase in sales, noting that fall products, including pumpkin-flavored offerings such as the pumpkin spice latte, pumpkin cream cold brew, and iced pumpkin cream chai, helped Starbucks "deliver a record-breaking sales week" at its U.S. company-operated store.
+In September 2025, the Starbucks CEO, Brian Niccol, said that Starbucks had already seen an increase in sales, noting that fall products, including pumpkin-flavored offerings such as the pumpkin spice latte, pumpkin cream cold brew, and iced pumpkin cream chai, helped Starbucks "deliver a record-breaking sales week" at its U.S. company-operated store.

 In 2013, Donston-Miller of Forbes attributed the enduring popularity of the drink to its limited annual availability, which fuels anticipation and engagement; fans eagerly await its seasonal release, share their excitement on social media, and lament its absence until the following year.
 During the fall season, Starbucks' pumpkin spice latte generates substantial social media engagement, with an estimated 3,000 daily tweets using the hashtag "#PSL".
-The company maintains an official Instagram account featuring the beverage in seasonal-themed illustrations.
+Starbucks maintains an official Instagram account featuring the beverage in seasonal-themed illustrations.
 The pumpkin spice latte also helped popularize a wider range of pumpkin spice products, including candles, air fresheners, doughnuts, breakfast cereals, cough drops, and pasta sauce.